kashishsachdeva1/music_player-project/README.md

 **Live Demo**:

-- You can try the live demo of this music player by visiting [this link](https://kashishsachdeva1.github.io/Spotify-Inspired-Music-Player/).
+- You can try the live demo of this music player by visiting [project link][(https://kashishsachdeva1.github.io/music_player-project/)]
 Feel free to customize the summary with your specific project details and replace `yourgithubusername` with your GitHub username or organization name when sharing it on GitHub.